JaiminSol/ANZRPNCalculatorAssessment/README.md

 # Project Dependecies are managed by Maven

-## Compile, Test, Run And Packaging using Maven
+## Compile, Test, Run and Packaging using Maven

 - Compile: `mvn compile`